LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 ## Describing software modules
 {:#describing-modules}

+{:.todo}
+Drop most of this and merge into ontology section.

 There are several levels of granularity on which software can be described, going from a high-level package overview to a low-level description of the actual code.
 In descriptions, we can use several of these layers,